tsubasa-tech-gh/ProjectZomboid/README.md

    - Go to CloudFormation > Stacks > Your stack > Update
    - Change `DesiredTaskCount` from 0 to 1
    - Update stack
+   - **Note:** Server startup takes approximately 10 minutes as it needs to:
+     - Pull the Docker image
+     - Download the latest Project Zomboid server files using SteamCMD
+     - Configure and start the server

 ### Connecting to the Server